tomjaguarpaw/H2/posts/strict-haskell.markdown

   strict and lazy versions.
 This is very confusing.
 Is it really necessary?

+* For a `Functor f`, a value `x :: f a` often contains one or several thunks of type `a`.
+However, there is no general way to force these thunks.
+If we apply a large number of `fmap`s to `x` then even if we force `x` it doesn't mean the thunks inside have been forced.
+We can experience a space leak this way.
+This is a demonstration `seq` is implicitly part of the interface of every data type, but it is generally not treated that way by datatype authors.

 ## Indications that explict thunk types are needed

 * [http://www.haskell.org/pipermail/libraries/2013-November/021728.html](http://www.haskell.org/pipermail/libraries/2013-November/021728.html)